Joliette and surrounding area: summer itinerary to discover the destination

 DAY 1

-For a first day in and around Joliette, a visit to the Musée d'art de Joliette (MAJ) is a must.
-Quebec's largest art museum outside of major urban centres, the MAJ boasts a rich collection of works by internationally renowned artists.
-Summer exhibitions complement the museum's permanent collection, which offers an exceptional overview of art from the 14th century to the present.
-If you're visiting the museum on a Thursday, be sure to check out the Summer Happy Hour on the terrace.
-During these festive weekly gatherings, admission to the exhibitions is free.
+For your first day in Joliette and the surrounding area, a visit to the Joliette Art Museum (MAJ) is a must.
+As the largest art museum in Quebec outside of major urban centers, the MAJ boasts a rich collection featuring works by internationally renowned artists.
+Summer exhibitions complement the museum’s permanent collection, which offers an exceptional overview of art from the 14th century to the present day.
+If you’re visiting the museum on a Thursday, treat yourself to a summer happy hour on the terrace.
+During these festive weekly events, admission to the exhibitions is free.

 DAY 2

-For your second day in Joliette, we suggest a tour of local agritourism stops.
-Gourmet discoveries abound in the area.
-First, we'll indulge in chocolate treats at Choco Chocolat, located in the town center.
-Then we stop at Vignoble Saint-Thomas to pick up a bottle of their delicious products.
-The Jardin des Noix is also not far from Joliette.
-Walnuts and hazelnuts are grown here.
-In the café-boutique, you can discover a wide range of walnut products and learn more about their cultivation.
-We can end this tour of gourmet attractions with a good beer from the Alchimiste Microbrasserie.
-Their tasting room is located right next to the factory in the city's industrial district.
-Finally, if you're in Joliette on a Saturday, the public market on Place Bourget downtown is a great way to discover a host of other gourmet shops in the area.
+For your second day in Joliette, we suggest a tour of the local agritourism spots.
+There are plenty of culinary discoveries to be made in the area.
+First, start by treating yourself to some chocolate treats (or ice cream!) at the Choco Chocolat chocolate shop, located downtown.
+Then, stop by the Vignoble Saint-Thomas to pick up a bottle of their delicious wines.
+The Jardin des Noix isn’t too far from Joliette either.
+They grow walnuts and hazelnuts there.
+The café-boutique lets you discover a wide variety of nut-based products and learn more about how they’re grown.
+You can wrap up this tour of culinary highlights with a good beer from the Alchimiste Microbrasserie.
+Their tasting room is located right at the brewery in the city’s industrial district.
+Finally, if you’re in Joliette on a Saturday, the public market, located downtown on Place Bourget, offers a chance to discover a host of other local gourmet businesses.
 This market takes place every Saturday during the summer.

 DAY 3

-This third day in the Joliette area is all about outdoor sports.
-First, we discover the heritage circuit, which takes us from one historic site to another on a stroll near downtown.
-Then we hop on our bikes and discover Joliette's various cycling circuits.
-There are plenty of bike paths in the area, allowing us to discover a wide variety of parks and places.
-We also stop off at the Maison Antoine-Lacombe to visit its lush gardens.
-The day can end on the Joliette golf course, which also offers a magnificent terrace for post-golf happy hour.
+This third day in the Joliette area is all about outdoor activities.
+First, we explore the heritage trail, which takes us from one historic site to another on a walking tour near downtown.
+Next, we hop on our bikes and explore Joliette’s various bike trails.
+There are plenty of bike paths in the area, allowing us to discover various parks and sites.
+We’ll also take the opportunity to stop at the Maison Antoine-Lacombe to visit its lush gardens.
+You can also visit in the evening for their new attraction, Allégeance – Illuminated Gardens, which offers a free immersive experience combining light and sound, from Thursday through Sunday until fall.
+The day can also end at the Joliette Golf Course, which also offers a magnificent terrace for after-golf happy hour.

-To find out all about the urban destination of Joliette and discover what there is to visit, visit the destination page.
+To learn everything about Joliette as an urban destination and discover what there is to see, visit the destination page.